Diverticulitis is an infection in the lower gastrointestinal, or GI, tract.

 Fiber supplements must be taken with an adequate amount of liquid.
 Talk with your doctor to find out if fiber supplements are a good option for you.

 In the past, people with diverticulosis or diverticulitis were told to avoid certain foods.
-We now know that for most people these foods do not appear to irritate the diverticula.
-So, if you have been restricting the following foods, you may no longer need to avoid them:
+However, research in recent years shows that for most people these foods do not cause a problem:

 - Sunflower, pumpkin, caraway, poppy and sesame seeds